C1cDez/GESChat/README.md

 ### Server
 **How to run**: <br>
-In command line `geschat-server-gcp-X.Y.exe`.
+In command line `geschat-server-V-pX.Y.exe`.
 Additional command line arguments:

 | Key | Meaning | Default Value |
 |---|---|---|
 | -p | Port to open server on | 1488
 | -b | Backlog of a server (max users) | 128

-e.g. `geschat-server-gcp-1.0.exe -p 1161 -b 18` stands for opening server on port 1161 with server's backlog being 18 clients.
+e.g. `geschat-server-1.0.0-p1.0.exe -p 1161 -b 18` stands for opening server on port 1161 with server's backlog being 18 clients.

 **How to exit**:<br>
 Just abort like console program using Ctrl+C.